the-mvm/the-mvm.github.io/_posts/2024-01-15-A-closer-look-at-unchecked-return-value-discards.md

 This configuration prompts the compiler to flag errors, specifically [IDE0058](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/style-rules/ide0058), when encountering the mentioned issues in your code.

 However, there are scenarios where you intentionally want to disregard the returned value.
-This is common in cases involving fluent syntax, where methods return values that aren't always necessary for continuation.
+This is common in cases involving [fluent](https://en.wikipedia.org/wiki/Fluent_interface) syntax, where methods always return values so that they can be chained together.
 In such instances, you can use the [discard](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/functional/discards), an underscore, as illustrated below:

 ```csharp
 _ = result.Must()